lohedges/slsm/README.md

 ```

 ## Demos
-Current there is a single demo showing how to instantiate objects and perform
+Currently there is a single demo showing how to instantiate objects and perform
 calculations.

 * `demos/lsm.cpp`